Cloud-Architekt/cloud-architekt.github.io/_posts/2020-04-29-azuread-administrative-units.md

 ## Visibility and usage of AUs in Portals
 ### My Staff portal
-This portal (mystaff.microsoft.com) seems to be a great way for administrators and helpdesk employees to manage users on a certain (AU) scope.
+This portal (mystaff.microsoft.com) seems to be a great option for administrators and helpdesk employees to manage users on a certain (AU) scope.
 It is also optimized for touch based input and the UI is sharply reduced (compared to Azure AD portal).
 Therefore, it could be also interesting for 1st-level helpdesk, on-call service or mobile admins.